UPO-Sevilla-Fco-Javier-Lobo-Cabrera/Q1n/README.txt

-Each folder contains the information to calculate the different parameters, as well as the generated data sets.
+Each folder contains the information to calculate the different parameters.
+Also, the the generated data sets; i.e already computed results, are available.